What is Pompe disease? Renee lives with Late Onset Pompe Disease is describes what Pompe is, and how it affects us.

-Pompe disease is a rare, inherited and often fatal muscular disorder.
+Pompe disease is a rare, inherited, and without treatment, often fatal muscular disorder.
 Pompe Disease is caused by a deficiency or total lack of the enzyme acid alpha glucosidase.
 This enzyme is responsible for breaking down excess glycogen which normally accumulates in the muscles.

-Pompe’s Disease can present itself at any age from birth to older adults, its severity often depending on the age of onset, and level of enzyme activity.
+Pompe Disease can present itself at any age from birth to older adults, its severity often depends on the age of onset, and level of enzyme activity.